30 Qualities that Make Up Good Character

 What is character?

-The character of a person is that person’s general nature, temperament, and behavior.
-For example, if a person is selfish and has a tendency to lie, then they might be called a “characterless individual.
+A person’s character is that person’s general nature, temperament, and behavior.
+For example, if a person is selfish and tends to lie, they might be called a “characterless individual.

 The term character refers to a personality type and can be contrasted with the concept of “self.”
 It relates to how we think and what we think about, and more specifically, how we think about who we are and who we want to be.